abidakun1/SchemaFinder/README.md

 SchemaFinder acts like a static code analysis tool for GraphQL, giving you full visibility into:

-- ✅ What GraphQL operations exist in JS code
+✅ What GraphQL operations exist in JS code

+✅ The structure of GraphQL schemas

+✅ How queries/mutations are being constructed